agrawal-d/csportal/README.md

 # CS Portal
-A computer science portal for BITS-Pilani, Hyderabad Campusit a
+A computer science portal for BITS-Pilani, Hyderabad Campus.